lomar92/vault-k8s-vso-demo/README.md

 1. **App 1 (secret-kv)**: Static App that retrieves secrets from Vault.
 Use this to demonstrate VSO behaviour.

-2. **App 2 (nginx_tls_app)**: This is an NGINX application that retrieves an PKI certificate from Vault for HTTPS connection.
+2. **App 2 (nginx_tls_app)**: This is an NGINX application that retrieves a PKI certificate from Vault for HTTPS connection.
 Port 30443

 3. **App 3 (vso-db-demo)**: Nginx Applications retrieves dynamic postgres credentials from Vault.
 Secrets rotate every 2mins.
 This can be adjusted.